direct-phonology/jdsw/docs/pipeline.md

 ### Problem
 Nearly all the components of annotations that we care about take the simple S-V-O form, where the subject is a book or person, the verb is transitive, and the object is a reading, gloss, or note about how a character is written.
 Dependency parsing will connect the subject, verb, and object of each sentence.
 In particular, we can ensure that in a sentence like "說文作䞓又作赬" (the _Shuowen_ writes [some character] as "䞓" and "赬"), the second "作" still has the _Shuowen_ as its subject.
 A side-effect of this is that we can segment annotations into sentences easily.
 ### Approach
-- Use prodigy to annotate a small sample (~2000 annotations) of the corpus with dependency trees.
+- Use prodigy to annotate a small sample (~2000 annotations) of the corpus, pre-labeling dependencies using the output of one of Koichi Yasuoka's models (UD-Kanbun or SuPaR-Kanbun).
 - Train a spaCy model on the annotated data and add a `parser` component to the pipeline (step **3a**).
 - Enable the sentence segmentation features of the `parser` so that spaCy also sets the `doc.sents` attribute (step **3b**).
 ### Questions
+- How well do Koichi's models perform on the annotations?
+Could we use them without any further training?
+- What dependency values are valid for Classical Chinese?
+Should we follow Koichi's lead on this?
 - How does the concept of a "sentence" map to the annotations in _Jingdian Shiwen_?
-- What dependency values are valid for Old Chinese?
-Should we use a subset or extension of Universal Dependencies?
 ## Span Categorization
 ### spaCy components
 `spancat`